Systemic-Labs/Perfect-Stack/README.md

 ### `Target Platform`

-[Native SDK]() `Android, iOS, embeded runtimes... target is only a specific device/abilities, Ex: inclusive functions of an embeded or a VR headset.`
+[Native SDK]() `Android, iOS, embeded runtimes... if targeting specific device abilities or inclusive native functions of an embeded device, phones or a VR headset.`

 [Web]() `if the development target is general, multi-platform, web/communication based, and not limited by vendor lock-in, then use the web platform, which has most use cases, most open and is cross-platform.
 It covers all platforms client, server, browser, mobile devices, cloud and desktop.`